 About Alette Vonk

 Alette Vonk is facilitating change processes for over 30 years and she has a vast international experience.
-She is a person with a drive; she excels and enjoys working in complex situations and has the perseverance to attain optimal results for her clients.
-Knowledgeable and witty, she will always keep an eye on the long term, yet build upon the capacities and realities of today.
+She is a person with a drive.
+She excels and enjoys working in complex situations and has the perseverance to attain optimal results for her clients.
+Knowledgeable and witty, she lives up to her name Vonk, which means Spark.

 In the course of this journey I have seen how culture can be taken along into strategic thinking and decision making, how to relate and to communicate in various ways, and it has made my performance far more effective.
 Therefore, I would like to invite everybody to expand their competence and repertoire in this field.
 Truth is, it’s a prerequisite for success.